Special Subsidies for Children's Culture

 What to include with your application

-- Mandatory: Signed and audited financial statements for the previous financial period (income statement and balance sheet)
+- Mandatory: The community’s audited financial statements (signed) for the previous financial period (income statement and balance sheet)

 Grounds for not awarding a subsidy